2crazyflowers/GithubGuide/README.md

 Git reset SHA

 ### Branching in Git

-Changes made to branches do not affect the master branch until you merge the branch back into the master git branch — tells you which branch you’re on (indicated by a asterisk) To create a new branch: git branch new_branch
+Changes made to branches do not affect the master branch until you merge the branch back into the master

+git branch — tells you which branch you’re on (indicated by a asterisk)

+To create a new branch: git branch new_branch

 To switch to a branch: git checkout branch_name

-Now all commits will go with this branch and not affect the master branch An asterisk will indicate which branch you’re on when you type git branch To merge a branch back into master: git merge branch_name The branch you’re about to merge into master is the giver branch The master branch is the receiver branch
+Now all commits will go with this branch and not affect the master branch

+An asterisk will indicate which branch you’re on when you type git branch

+To merge a branch back into master: git merge branch_name

+The branch you’re about to merge into master is the giver branch

+The master branch is the receiver branch

-YOU NEED TO BE IN THE MASTER BRANCH BEFORE TYPING IN THE MERGE COMMAND (git checkout master) Merge conflict == when you merge a branch into the master which has had subsequent changes made since you created the branch Git uses marking to indicate the HEAD (master) version of the file and the branch version of the file).
-[See below] It then asks us which version of the file to keep.
+YOU NEED TO BE IN THE MASTER BRANCH BEFORE TYPING IN THE MERGE COMMAND (git checkout master)

+Merge conflict == when you merge a branch into the master which has had subsequent changes made since you created the branch

+Git uses marking to indicate the HEAD (master) version of the file and the branch version of the file).
+[See below]

+It then asks us which version of the file to keep.
 Make any changes and be sure to delete any markings git adds to the code editor.

 To delete a branch: git branch -d branch_name

 Make sure the master branch has all the changes you want first!

 ### Cloning a git repo and working remotely

-To clone a git repo: git clone remote_location clone_name remote_location = where to find the repo (web address, file path, etc.) clone_name = name to give to the directory in which Git will clone the repo Git names the remote_location: origin for future reference To view the git project’s remotes using: git remote -v To retrieve changes made to the remote repo: git fetch To integrate changes from remote repo into your local master branch: git merge origin/master
+To clone a git repo: git clone remote_location clone_name

+remote_location = where to find the repo (web address, file path, etc.)

+clone_name = name to give to the directory in which Git will clone the repo

+Git names the remote_location: origin for future reference

+To view the git project’s remotes using: git remote -v

+To retrieve changes made to the remote repo: git fetch

+To integrate changes from remote repo into your local master branch: git merge origin/master

-To push changes to the remote repo: git push origin your_branch_name git push origin master if working with the main branch
+To push changes to the remote repo: git push origin your_branch_name: git push origin master if working with the main branch